Randomised enumeration of small witnesses using a decision oracle: Introduction

 The enumeration problem becomes straightforward if we have an \emph{extension oracle},\footnote{Such an oracle is sometimes called an \emph{interval} oracle, as in the enumeration procedure described by Bj\"{o}rklund, Kaski, Kowalik and Lauri \cite{bjorklund15} which builds on earlier work by Lawler \cite{lawler72}.} defined as follows. \\

-\textbf{EXT-ORA($X,Y$)}\\ \hangindent = \parindent \textit{Input:} $X \subseteq U$ and $Y \subseteq X$\\ \textit{Output:} 1 if there exists a witness $W$ with $Y \subseteq W \subseteq X$; 0 otherwise. \\
+\textbf{EXT-ORA($X$,$Y$,$U$,$k$)}\\ \hangindent = \parindent \textit{Input:} $X \subseteq U$, $Y \subseteq X$, and $k \in \mathbb{N}$\\ \textit{Output:} 1 if there exists a witness $W$ with $Y \subseteq W \subseteq X$; 0 otherwise. \\

-The existence of an efficient procedure \textbf{EXT-ORA}($X,Y$) for a given self-contained $k$-witness problem allows us to use standard backtracking techniques to devise an efficient enumeration algorithm.
+The existence of an efficient procedure \textbf{EXT-ORA}($X$,$Y$,$U$,$k$) for a given self-contained $k$-witness problem allows us to use standard backtracking techniques to devise an efficient enumeration algorithm.
 We explore a binary search tree of depth $O(n)$, branching at level $i$ of the tree on whether the $i^{th}$ element of $U$ belongs to the solution.
-Each node in the search tree then corresponds to a specific pair $(X,Y)$ with $Y \subseteq X \subseteq U$; we can call \textbf{EXT-ORA($X,Y$)} to determine whether any descendant of a given node corresponds to a witness.
+Each node in the search tree then corresponds to a specific pair $(X,Y)$ with $Y \subseteq X \subseteq U$; we can call \textbf{EXT-ORA($X$,$Y$,$U$,$k$)} to determine whether any descendant of a given node corresponds to a witness.
 Pruning the search tree in this way ensures that no more than $O(n \cdot N)$ oracle calls are required, where $N$ is the total number of witnesses.

-Note that, with only the basic decision oracle, we can determine whether there is a witness that does \emph{not} contain some element $x$ (we simply call \textbf{ORA}($U \setminus \{x\}$)), but we cannot determine whether there is a witness which \emph{does} contain $x$.
-Moreover, as we will show in Section \ref{sec:self-reduc}, there are natural self-contained $k$-witness problems for which there is no fpt-algorithm for the extension decision problem unless FPT=W[1].
+Note that, with only the inclusion oracle, we can determine whether there is a witness that does \emph{not} contain some element $x$ (we simply call \textbf{INC-ORA}($U \setminus \{x\}$, $U$, $k$)), but we cannot determine whether there is a witness which \emph{does} contain $x$.
+Moreover, as we will show in Section \ref{sec:self-reduc}, there are natural (self-contained) $k$-witness problems for which the inclusion problem can be solved efficiently but there is no fpt-algorithm for the extension decision problem unless FPT=W[1].
 This motivates the development of enumeration algorithms that do not rely on such an oracle.

-The main result of this paper is just such an algorithm; specifically, we prove the following theorem. \begin{thm} There is a randomised algorithm to enumerate all witnesses of size $k$ in a self-contained $k$-witness problem exactly once, whose expected number of calls to a deterministic decision oracle is at most $2^{O(k)} \log^2 n \cdot N$, where $N$ is the total number of witnesses.
-Moreover, if an oracle call can be executed in time $g(k)\cdot n^{O(1)}$ for some computable function $g$, then the expected total running time of the algorithm is
+The main result of this paper is just such an algorithm; specifically, we prove the following theorem. \begin{thm} There is a randomised algorithm to enumerate all witnesses of size $k$ in a $k$-witness problem exactly once, whose expected number of calls to a deterministic inclusion oracle is at most $e^{k + o(k)} \log^2 n \cdot N$, where $N$ is the total number of witnesses.
+If an oracle call can be executed in time $g(k)\cdot n^{O(1)}$ for some computable function $g$, then the expected total running time of the algorithm is